KingTeky/Xbox_Detection_Reworked/README.md

 ---

 ## 🎯 Overview

+**Ethical Use Notice**

+- **Educational Use Only:** This project was created for educational and research purposes to demonstrate computer vision and controller-emulation techniques.
+- **No Cheating:** Using this software to gain an unfair advantage in online games, to bypass anti-cheat systems, or to perform unauthorized actions is strongly discouraged.
+Cheating can lead to account bans, loss of access, and may have legal consequences.
+- **Responsible Use:** Always respect game terms of service, community rules and the rights of others.
+Use this code responsibly — for learning, testing with consent, or offline experimentation.

 Xbox Color Tracker Enhanced Edition is a sophisticated real-time color detection and tracking application designed for gaming automation and accessibility.
 It combines advanced computer vision, AI-powered object detection, and virtual controller simulation to create an intelligent gaming assistant with a modern tabbed interface.